Rayen-Hamza/GraphForge/README.md

 ## Highlights

 - Multi-agent orchestration for research, extraction, validation, and construction.
-- Natural language to graph with real-time streaming updates.
+- Natural language to graph with real-time SSE streaming.
-- FastAPI backend with direct Cypher integration.
-- Angular UI for live chat and graph build telemetry.
-- Sample data for a furniture product knowledge graph.
+- BYO Neo4j -- connect your own database or use the built-in demo instance.
+- File uploads (CSV, JSON, Markdown, TXT) with drag-and-drop UI.
+- Canvas-based graph visualization with live snapshots.
+- Redis-backed session management with anonymous and configured modes.
+- One-command deployment via Docker Compose.

 ## Product Preview